AT-Publishing/website/_howto/2020-11-03-verify-signature.md

 ---
 layout:       at-trading
-title:        "How to sign a message or verify a signature in a bitcoin wallet"
+title:        "Bitcoin Signature: How to sign and verify a message in your bitcoin wallet"
-description:  "This is the one thing where you might actually need the Electrum wallet.
-Ledger wallet no longer supports message signing."
+description:  "Ledger wallet no longer supports bitcoin signatures.
+You will need the Electrum wallet, but signatures are easy to do."
 note:         "Tech"
 date:         2020-11-03 03:42:00 +0700
 slug:         sign-verify-message/